Guide To Hiking Orderville Canyon: A Great Alternative to The Subway

-We did this backcountry hike years ago and have all the details for you, including how to obtain a permit, the best time of year to visit, obstacles to consider, and gear to bring.
-We hiked Orderville Canyon because we couldn’t get permits to canyoneer into the Subway (at the time).
-Orderville Canyon is an excellent alternative to the Subway or hiking the Narrows.
+We have all the details for you, including how to obtain a permit, the best time of year to visit, obstacles to consider, and gear to bring.
+It’s an awesome adventure, but it does require planning.

-How to Get the Permit
+How To Get a Permit

 There is no lottery to hike Orderville Canyon.